 Most modules are assessed by a mix of coursework and written examinations.
 Most modules give a higher weighting to written examinations, but some are assessed solely through coursework.

 - tutorial participation.

-Further information on the University's grading procedure can be found on the common reporting scale web page.
+For further information on the University's grading procedure, see the common reporting scale.